-6.2 Design for Protocols (Ask a Question)
+6.2 Design for Protocols

 Transceiver designs are used in many high-speed protocols.
 Each protocol specifies the system requirements to meet the specific standards of the protocol.
 The electrical performance requirements for these protocols must be addressed by proper design of the PCB.
 The following sections describes the PCB requirements of transceivers for specific protocols.
-For more information, see respective PolarFire SoC FPGA Board Design Guidelines User Guide or PolarFire FPGA Board Design User Guide.
+For more information, see respective UG0901: PolarFire SoC FPGA Board Design Guidelines User Guide or UG0726: PolarFire FPGA Board Design User Guide.

-6.2.1 PCI Express (Ask a Question)
+6.2.1 PCI Express

-PCle is a point-to-point serial differential low-voltage interconnect supporting up to four channels.
+PCIe is a point-to-point serial differential low-voltage interconnect supporting up to four channels.
 Each lane consists of two pairs of differential signals: a transmit pair, XCVR\x\TXy\P/N, and a receive pair, XCVR\x\RXy\P/N. Each signal has a 2.5 GHz embedded clock.